How and When You Are Allowed to Cancel a Sale Under the Cooling Off Rule

 - are made entirely by mail or telephone;

 - are the result of prior negotiations at the seller's permanent business location where the goods are sold regularly;

-- are made as part of your request for the seller to do repairs or maintenance on your personal property (purchases made beyond the maintenance or repair request are covered).
+- are made as part of your request for the seller to do repairs or maintenance on your personal property.

-Thee Cooling-Off Rule does not apple to sales that involve:
+Thee Cooling-Off Rule does not apply to sales that involve: